Licensed Clinical Social Worker (LCSW) – What is it?

 To become a Licensed Clinical Social Worker (LCSW), one must first attain their master’s degree in social work (MSW) from an accredited college or university.
-Once a person graduates with their MSW, they need to accrue a specified number of clinically supervision hours.
+Once a person graduates with their MSW, they need to accrue a specified number of clinically supervised hours.
 The number of hours is dictated by each individual state’s licensing board.
 Certain states require candidates to pass the ASWB Masters Exam prior to accruing their hours, and then once those hours are completed, pass the ASWB Clinical Exam to receive the LCSW license and practice clinically.
 To get a better understanding of the specific requirements for your state, check out The Therapist Development Center Social Work Licensure by State guide.

 Check out TDC's LCSW Exam Prep programs here:

 See what's required for your state for a Social Work License: